Wednesday, May 13

 Securing School Data in the AI Era: What Every School Business Administrator Needs to Know

 Artificial intelligence is transforming nearly every aspect of school operations—from budgeting and HR to classroom learning tools.
 But as AI expands, so do the data privacy and security risks.
-This session gives school business officials a clear, actionable overview of how AI impacts data privacy, what makes cloud-hosted information vulnerable, and the steps districts must take to ensure their data remains protected.
+This session gives school business administrators a clear, actionable overview of how AI impacts data privacy, what makes cloud-hosted information vulnerable, and the steps districts must take to ensure their data remains protected.
 Attendees will walk away with concrete strategies for responsible AI adoption, cloud security best practices, and the questions every district should be asking vendors before sharing student or staff data.

 Speaker(s)